Taking control of compressible modes: bulk viscosity and the turbulent dynamo: Introduction

 Even though compressibility has been shown to have a strong effect on the statistics of the turbulent dynamo, previous supersonic dynamo experiments have solely focused on the shear viscosity, $\nus$, and the corresponding shear Reynolds number $\Res$ to control the viscous dissipative properties of the plasma.
 Changing $\Res$ directly controls the decay timescale for the solenoidal modes e.g., $t_{\nus} \sim (k_{\nus}^2\nus)^{-1}$ (where $k_{\nus}$ is the dissipation wavemode, with corresponding length scale $\ell_{\nus}$), and the growth rate in the kinematic stage, $\gamma_1 \sim v_{\nus}/\ell_{\nus} \sim (\Exp{v^2}{\V}^{1/2})\Res^{1/2}$ where the growth of the magnetic field is set by the dynamical timescale on $\ell_{\nus}$ \citep{Batchelor1950_dynamos,Yousef2007_exact_scaling_laws,Schekochihin2004_dynamo,Xu2016_dynamo,Galishnikova2022_saturation_and_tearing}.
 However, the decay timescale (and corresponding length scale) for compressible modes, $t_{\nub} \sim (k_{\nub}^2\nub)^{-1}$ (and $\ell_{\nub}$), have been left to decay on the same timescale as the incompressible modes, where $\nub$ is the bulk (volume or longitudinal) viscosity \citep[e.g.,][]{pan_johnsen_2017_bulk_viscosity_decaying_turb,Chen2019_bulk_visc_homogenous_turb,Sharma2023_bulk_viscosity}, which we discuss in much more detail in \autoref{sec:viscosity_theory}.
-Because the dynamical timescale of compressible turbulent modes is known to be fast, $t \sim \ell/v_{\ell} \sim \ell/\ell^{1/2} \sim \ell^{1/2}$ (assuming \citealt{Burgers1948}-type turbulence), compared to incompressible modes $t \sim \ell/\ell^{1/3} \sim \ell^{2/3}$ (assuming \citealt{Kolmogorov1941}-type turbulence), this means that the diffusion timescale $t_{\nus}$ may be insufficient to decay the compressible modes within a simulation domain.
-Therefore, even in direct numerical simulations that explicitly set $\Res$, the decay of the compressible modes may be governed completely by numerical dissipation, which is controlled by the numerical discretisation scheme for the fluxes in the simulation code, as well as the number of resolution elements in the simulation domain \citep{Grete2023_dynamical_range,Malvadi2023_numerical_dissipation}.
+Because the dynamical timescale of compressible turbulent modes are known to be fast, $t \sim \ell/v_{\ell} \sim \ell/\ell^{1/2} \sim \ell^{1/2}$ (assuming \citealt{Burgers1948}-type turbulence; but this may be even faster for low-$\M$ turbulence, where compressible modes follow a $k^{-3}$ spectrum, \citealt{Wang2017_psuedosound_spectrum}), compared to incompressible modes $t \sim \ell/\ell^{1/3} \sim \ell^{2/3}$ (assuming \citealt{Kolmogorov1941}-type turbulence), the diffusion timescale $t_{\nus}$ may be insufficient to decay the compressible modes within a simulation domain (e.g., where each $k$ modes has a dynamical/diffusion timescale associated with it).
+Therefore, even in direct numerical simulations that explicitly set $\Res$, the decay of the compressible modes may be governed completely by numerical dissipation, which is controlled by the numerical discretisation scheme for the fluxes in the simulation code, the solver used (e.g., how many waves are used in the Riemann solver), and the number of resolution elements in the simulation domain \citep{Grete2023_dynamical_range,Malvadi2023_numerical_dissipation,Grehan2025_numerical_resistivity}.